adamelso/transunit/README.md

 Transunit
 ===

-Convert PhpSpec tests to PHPUnit
+Convert PhpSpec tests to PHPUnit using the Prophecy library

 Dependencies
 ---